algorithmiaio/dev-center/_pages/client-guides/ruby.md

 This section will show how to create a data collection which is essentially a folder of data files hosted on Algorithmia for free.

-First create a data collection called nlp_directory:
+First create a data collection called nlp_directory, note that `YOUR_USERNAME` will automatically fill in your Algorithmia username for you:

 {% highlight ruby %}
 # Instantiate a DataDirectory object, set your data URI and call Create
-nlp_directory = client.dir("data://your_username/nlp_directory")
+nlp_directory = client.dir("data://YOUR_USERNAME/nlp_directory")
 # Create your data collection if it does not exist
 if (nlp_directory.exists? == FALSE)
     nlp_directory.create